Electrical-Subsystem-Advitiy/Atxmega-ADC/ADC/Notes/ADC NOTES.md

 * 1111 1101 at 1.990 Volts
 * 1111 1110 at 1.998 Volts
 * 1111 1111 at 2.01 Volts (Precision loss due to change in multimeter readings at 2 Volts.)

-(This is for PtX-128 at Satellite Lab, IIT Bombay)
+- (This is for PtX-128 at Satellite Lab, IIT Bombay)

+- By Neilabh